Frequently Asked Questions

 We perform an array of common office procedures including lesion removal, joint injections, excisional biopsies, IUD and Nexplanon insertion/removal, laceration repair, abscess drainage/joint aspiration, toenail avulsions and foreign body removal.
 Our most complex office based procedure is a vasectomy.
 Colposcopy is also an integral part of our training.
 With more focused experience for those who desire extra training.
 We are now offering dedicated procedure days.
 There is opportunity to gain additional experience in procedures based on resident interest.
 Examples are colonoscopy and vasectomy.

-Hospital based procedural experience is garnered throughout the Duluth residency experience beginning with the emergency medicine and internal medicine rotations of first year.
+Hospital based procedural experience is garnered throughout the Duluth residency experience beginning with the emergency medicine and adult medicine rotations in the first year.
 The second year critical care rotation provides the backbone of our procedural training; during this rotation residents can expect to place multiple chest tubes, 10-15 central lines/arterial lines, perform numerous intubations with ventilator management and perhaps even be the primary during bronchoscopy.
 The procedural experience gained from the critical care rotation is valuable during the advanced rotations of second and third year; whether on the family medicine rotation, the chief resident rotation or moonlighting in a rural emergency department these procedural skills will be put to use.
 The opportunities for paracentesis, lumbar puncture and thoracentesis are present throughout the three years of training; circumcisions and neonatal resuscitations are performed routinely during the pediatrics rotation as well.
 We also provide ATLS (advanced trauma life support) for all residents and the fundamentals of critical care support course is offered in Duluth to all residents free of charge.

 We believe that a rural-ready physician is best prepared to practice anywhere.
 Skills gained in our program can translate to a practice in a town of any size with all doors open to our family physicians.
 In order to prepare residents for full-spectrum practice, we strive to expose you to rural training experiences in block rotation, on outreach, via tele-health and through preceptors and mentorships.